 You may need a licence to keep a wild cat or wild cat hybrid.

 You’ll know if you need a license by reading the legislation called The Dangerous Wild Animals Act 1976 (Modification) (No.2) Order 2007.
+Note: Please always check the law as things change due to incoming politicians.

 It refers to the cats that you’ll need a licence for.
 You can apply to your local council for a license to keep a wild animal including hybrids of wild animals.